whyrupesh/cvmaker/README.md

+I am bored of making it.
+I am going to work on some other project.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.